jj1bdx/airspy-fmradion/doc/NOTES-jj1bdx.md

 ### 21-JAN-2019

-Envelope limiter, which aligns the envelope level of the IF signal to a constant, is introduced.
+<del>Envelope limiter, which aligns the envelope level of the IF signal to a constant, is introduced.
 This will affect very little on the strong signals.
-See the branch `envelope-limiter` for the code (merged to `dev`).
+See the branch `envelope-limiter` for the code (merged to `dev`).</del>

+### 22-JAN-2019

+Envelope limiter disabled due to unexpected distortion when the modulation level of L-R signal was high.

 ## Profiling the functions